getreu/tp-note/docs/source/tpnote--manpage.md

 ```

 Remark for the advanced console user: In a similar way, you can launch a
-different text editor than the one configured in _Tp-Note_'s configuration file:
+different text editor than the one configured in Tp-Note's configuration file:

 ```shell
 > FILE=$(tpnote --batch); vi "$FILE"; tpnote --batch "$FILE"